Generalised M\"obius Categories and Convolution Kleene Algebras: Abstract

 \section{Abstract}

 Convolution algebras on maps from structures such as monoids, groups or categories into semirings, rings or fields abound in mathematics and the sciences.
 Of special interest in computing are convolution algebras based on variants of Kleene algebras, which are additively idempotent semirings equipped with a Kleene star.
 Yet an obstacle to the construction of convolution Kleene algebras on a wide class of structures has so far been the definition of a suitable star.
-We show that a generalisation of Möbius categories combined with a generalisation of a classical definition of a star for formal power series allow such a construction.
+We show that a generalisation of Möbius categories combined with a generalisation of a classical recursive definition of a star for formal power series by Kuich and Salomaa allow such a construction.
 We discuss several instances of this construction on generalised Möbius categories: convolution Kleene algebras with tests, modal convolution Kleene algebras, concurrent convolution Kleene algebras and higher convolution Kleene algebras (e.g. on strict higher categories and higher relational monoids).
-These are relevant to the verification of weighted and probabilistic sequential and concurrent programs, using quantitative Hoare logics or predicate transformer algebras, as well as for algebraic reasoning in higher-dimensional rewriting.
-We also adapt the convolution Kleene algebra construction to Conway semirings, which is widely studied in the context of weighted automata.
-Finally, we compare the convolution Kleene algebra construction with a previous construction of convolution quantales and present concrete example structures in preparation for future applications.
+These are relevant to the verification of weighted and probabilistic sequential and concurrent programs, using quantitative Hoare logics or predicate transformer algebras, as well as to algebraic reasoning in higher-dimensional rewriting.
+We also adapt the convolution Kleene algebra construction to Conway semirings, which is widely studied in the context of weighted automata, and to star-continuous Kleene algebras.
+Finally, we outline some limitations of this construction, compare the convolution Kleene algebra construction with a previous construction of convolution quantales and present concrete example structures in preparation for future applications.

 \textbf{Keywords.} Möbius categories, Kleene algebras, Conway semirings, Convolution algebras, Higher convolution algebras, Quantitative software verification.

 \textbf{Mathematics Subject Classification.} 06F, 16Y60, 18A05, 18N30, 68Q60, 68Q70.